-The school has two ELSAs, two ELKAN trained members of staff and 10 Teaching assistants trained in Precision teaching and dyslexia.
-All teachers and teaching assistants have undertaken autism training (Level 2).
+The school has one ELSA, two ELKAN trained members of staff and 7 Teaching assistants trained in Precision teaching, ADHD and dyslexia.
+All teachers and teaching assistants have undertaken autism training (Levels 1 and 2) and a 7-hour "ASC team teach" training day.